exetergrdd/SMGReader.jl/README.md

- This package is a wrapper around `htslib` C library for BAM/CRAM file reading focussed on single molecule genomics.
+ This package is a reader for single molecule genomics BAM/CRAM files foccused on processing DNA and RNA methylations.
+It is a wrapper around `htslib` C library for BAM/CRAM file reading.

 This package has been designed for fast iteration over BAM/CRAM files containing modification calls.
 Primarily tested and used on those output by [dorado](https://github.com/nanoporetech/dorado) from Oxford Nanopore.